audhalbritter/Three-D/README.md

 sites, within each of the countries (i.e. grazing regime and history, bedrock, vegetation type and structure, slope and exposure).

+![Soil characteristics for all three sites at the top and bottom soil layer.](README_files/figure-gfm/site-figure-1.png)

 ### Experimental design

 In each site, a large enough area for 40 – 80 plots was chosen.
 Ten